lowlevel01/ocaml-hackerrank/README.md

 # ocaml-hackerrank
-Solutions to OCaml problems on Hackerrank
+Solutions to Functional Programming problems on Hackerrank with OCaml